Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Solvability of the time-dependent equation

 The phase is stationary at $\zeta=z/2t$ and from the condition that $u$ is Schwartz in negative time cones, the leading term in the stationary phase expansion must vanish.
-In particular we must have $a(z/2t)=0$.
-As $z/t$ was arbitrary, we conclude that $a$ is identically zero, and then by uniqueness so is $u(z,t)$.
-This establishes triviality of $\ker(P)$, and hence invertibility of \eqref{eq:P.mapping}.
+In particular we must have $a(\zeta)=0$ for $|\zeta| \leq C/2$.
+As $C$ is arbitrary, we conclude that $a$ is identically zero, and hence so is $u(z,t)$ for $t \leq -T$.